PrestaShopCorp/nestjs-pino-stackdriver/README.md

 ### Adding custom labels to your logs

-You can configure your logger to include environment, request and context labels in each log:
+You can configure your logger to include environment, request and context labels on each log:

 ```typescript
 import { Module } from '@nestjs/common';